 Applications can be submitted via email to: email@example.com.

 Should you require any further information don’t hesitate to get in touch with the Board on 08 9287 9920.

 Once all three parts of the APE have been successfully completed, candidates are eligible to apply for registration in Western Australia.

 Applications for registration are considered by the Board at its monthly meeting.
 Note that the Board meets on the third Tuesday of the month (excluding December).
 Your application for registration must be received by the Board by 5pm on the second Tuesday of the month to be eligible for consideration at that month’s Board meeting.
 Applications received after this time will be considered at the following month’s Board meeting.

 Click here for the Board’s Application for Registration as an Architect Form.

-Candidates for the Awards are nominated by the Faculty of each University and the Awards are judged by a selection panel comprising representatives from the relevant University and the Board.
+Candidates for the Award are nominated by the Faculty of each University and the Award is judged by a selection panel comprising representatives from the Board.

 For further information regarding the Architectural Practice Examination, the National Standard of Competency for Architects and pathways to registration as an architect, please visit the Architects Accreditation Council of Australia website.